AdamuHassanAli/AdamuHassanAli/README.md

 a Computer Seience graduate with a profound interest in technology and a dedication to solving complex problems.

-This portfolio is designed to showcase <b>knowledge</b> and <b>skills</b> across various cybersecurity domains, including Cyber Defense Frameworks, Threat Intelligence, Network Security, Endpoint Security, SIEM, Digital Forensics & Incident Response (DFIR), and Phishing Analysis.
+This portfolio is designed to showcase <b>knowledge</b> and <b>skills</b> across various cybersecurity domains, including: <b>Cyber Defense Frameworks, Threat Intelligence, Network Security, Endpoint Security, SIEM, Digital Forensics & Incident Response (DFIR), and Phishing Analysis.</b>

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Technical Competencies